Zip Codes: 90027, 90068

 This 133 acre zoo opened in 1966 and is home to over 1,100 mammals, birds, amphibians and reptiles.
 Highlights incluee Elephants of Asia, and a Gorilla Preserve.
 The Botanical Gardens are spread throughout the zoo.
 For those more intrigued by history, a lesser known outing is to explore the nearby caves, cages, and other ruins of the original zoo built in 1912.

-The list of activities goes on and on and includes the Gene Autry Western Heritage Museum, horseback riding, a golf course, tennis courts, swimming, camping, and of course, plenty of areas for picnicking.
+The list of possible activities in the park goes on and on and includes the Gene Autry Western Heritage Museum, horseback riding, a golf course, tennis courts, swimming, camping, plenty of areas for picnicking, and free Shakespeare in the park in the summer.

 This isn’t your typical, crappy park snack food stand.
 Trails offers a menu of hearty, healthy, freshly made, and…. oh yeah, delicious food that you can feel great about indulging in after a vigorous hike.
 The pastries are killer.